KTern/docs-center/docs/content/digital-projects/project-hub/signoffs/creating-signoff-item/_index.en.md

 ![12-signoff-item-creation-8](https://storage.googleapis.com/ktern-public-files/product-documentation/Signoffs/12-signoff-item-creation-8.png)

-**c.
-After providing the required information mentioned above, click on the 'Create' button to successfully create a signoff item.**
+**Step 3: After providing the required information mentioned above, click on the 'Create' button to successfully create a signoff item.**

 ![13-signoff-item-creation-9](https://storage.googleapis.com/ktern-public-files/product-documentation/Signoffs/13-signoff-item-creation-9.png)

-**d.
-It will now be visible on the process page and can be tracked and managed from there.**
+**Step 4: It will now be visible on the process page and can be tracked and managed from there.**

 ![14-signoff-item-process-page](https://storage.googleapis.com/ktern-public-files/product-documentation/Signoffs/14-signoff-item-process-page.png)